Gravitational Wilson Loop in Discrete Quantum Gravity: Possible Physical Consequences

-At first it would seem that in principle the scale $\xi$ could take any value, including very small ones, based on the naive estimate $\xi \sim l_P$, where $l_P$ is the Planck length whose magnitude is comparable to the (inverse of the) ultraviolet cutoff $\Lambda$.
-This of course would then preclude any observable quantum effects in the foreseeable future.
-But the relationship between $\xi$ and large scale curvature, or more precisely between $\xi$ and $\lambda_{obs}$, arising out of the specific properties of the gravitational Wilson loop, would seem to imply a strikingly large, cosmological value for $\xi \sim 10^{28} cm$, given the present observational bounds on $\lambda_{obs}$.
+Let us explore this last point further.
+At first it would seem, from the nontrivial ultraviolet fixed point, or asymptotic safety, scenario point of view, \footnote{ A nontrivial ultraviolet fixed point in fact implies the existence of such a new nonperturbative scale, which arises as an integration constant from the Callan-Symanzik renormalization group equations close to the UV fixed point [4], in the same way that a similar scale arises out of the renormalization group equations for asymptotically free Yang-Mills theories.} that in principle the scale $\xi$ could take any value, including very small ones, based on the naive estimate $\xi \sim l_P$, where $l_P$ is the Planck length whose magnitude is comparable to the (inverse of the) ultraviolet cutoff $\Lambda$.
+The last choice would of course preclude any observable quantum effects in the foreseeable future.
+But the relationship between $\xi$ and large-scale curvature, or more precisely between $\xi$ and $\lambda_{obs}$, arising out of the specific properties of the gravitational Wilson loop as proposed in Eqs.~(\ref{eq:xi_r}) and (\ref{eq:xi_lambda}), opens up a new possibility.
+Namely a very large, cosmological value for $\xi \sim 10^{28} cm$, given the present observational bounds on $\lambda_{obs}$.
 Closely related possibilities exist, such as an identification of $ \xi $ with the Hubble constant as measured today, $ \xi \; \simeq \; 1 / H_0 $; since this quantity is presumably time-dependent, a possible scenario is one in which $\xi^{-1} = H_\infty = \lim_{t \rightarrow \infty} H(t) $, with $H_\infty^2 = \third \, \lambda_{obs} $.
+This in turn would suggest a number of other related observations, such as the fact that for distances $r \ll \xi$ one still resides in the short distance regime, where correlations are still expected to behave as power laws; significant deviations from classical gravity would then arise only for distance comparable or greater than $\xi$.